tonykalok/Temperature-Conversion/README.md

-A .NET 6 demo for Temperature Conversion
+# A .NET 6 demo for Temperature Conversion

+## Roadmap
+* Updated Readme information